 According to a survey carried out in the school context with 96 respondents, graph 1 demonstrates the students' opinion regarding the improvement of traffic if cycle paths were inserted.
 66.7% agree that the use of bicycles at peak times would benefit the Traffic.

-Graph 2 shows that 61.5% of students say that the bicycle is faster than conventional transportation, such as cars, buses, among others.
+Graph 2 shows that 61.5% of students say that bicycle is faster than conventional transportation, such as cars, buses, among others.
 However, 38.5% of 96 responses are opposed to this statement.

-When it comes to questions concerning the cyclist's safety in figure 3, 80.2% of people do not feel safe using their bicycles to ride the streets of the city.
+When it comes to questions concerning the cyclist's safety in figure 3, 80.2% of people do not feel safe using their bicycles to ride in the streets of the city.
 This implies the lack of people practicing physical activities or using the bicycle as a means of transportation.

-When dealing with security, it is clear that it can not be seen from a single perspective, since it is necessary to analyze the entire context of the population.
+When dealing with safety, it is clear that it can not be seen from a single perspective, since it is necessary to analyze the entire context of the population.
 In view of the 96 responses collected, 94.8% of people agree that the condition of the streets makes cycling difficult (figure 4).